BlockchainCommons/envelope-cli-swift/README.md

 ur:envelope/lftpsptpvtlftpsptpuoihfpjziniaihtpsptputlftpsptpuoihjejtjlktjktpsptpuoiafwjlidtpsptputlftpsptpuraxtpsptpuotpuehdfzespfiagsasyapsmtfzwpjerepfgttdisylbkttktbwuyjsleiayafneesrjzdtaskbhpglrtlkfyspmozoesdrsefdlkwkdtvteezendcljtbsjndwflndssvtrncsptnerngyeo
 ```

-To facilitate piping commands, the `verify` command prints the input envelope if the validation is successful, and exits with an error condition if it is unsuccessful.
+To facilitate piping commands, the `verify` command prints the input envelope if the validation is successful (unless the `--silent` flag is provided), and exits with an error condition if it is unsuccessful.
 Lets produce some incorrect public keys and try this:

 ```bash
 👉